waldyrious/vscode-restclient/README.md

 </request>
 ```

-You can also specify file path to use as a body, which starts with `< `, the file path(*whitespaces* should be preserved) can be either in absolute or relative(relative to workspace root or current http file) formats:
+You can also specify file path to use as a body, which starts with `< `, the file path (*whitespace* should be preserved) can be either in absolute or relative formats (relative to the workspace root or to the current http file):
 ```http
 POST https://example.com/comments HTTP/1.1
 Content-Type: application/xml